randreu27/Chatbot-Ultra-Pro-Max-Energy-CUPME/README.md

 ### Vector Store
 1. Place your text files in the RAG/vector_store/product-offerings directory.
-2. Create a file_url_pairs.json file in RAG/vector_store to associate each file with its source URL (OPTIONAL, you can associate it with other information).
+2. Create a file_url_pairs.json file in RAG/vector_store to associate each file with its source URL or any other relevant metadata..
 3. Edit RAG/vector_store/vector_store_pinecone.py to set up your embedding model and Pinecone connection.
 ```bash
 # Enter to the vector store directory